GeekTrainer/help-desk-bot-lab/CSharp/exercise2-TicketSubmissionDialog.md

     public async Task SeverityMessageReceivedAsync(IDialogContext context, IAwaitable<string> argument) {
         this.severity = await argument;
-        PromptDialog.Text(context, this.CategoryMessageReceivedAsync, "Which would be the category for this ticket(software, hardware, network, and so on) ?");
+        PromptDialog.Text(context, this.CategoryMessageReceivedAsync, "Which would be the category for this ticket (software, hardware, networking, security or other)?");
     }
     ```